vasconcel/vasconcel/README.md

 <br>

-> *"Software development is akin to alchemy; each problem presents an opportunity for transformation."*<br>
+> *"Data science is akin to alchemy; each dataset presents an opportunity for discovery and transformation."*<br>